npentrel/twilio-whatsapp-donation/README.md

 You can customise this for any number and with any text (remembering to URL encode it), and use any QR code generator you like to encode your URL.
 I used [https://www.qr-code-generator.com/](https://www.qr-code-generator.com/).

+## Privacy Note

+No [PII](https://en.wikipedia.org/wiki/Personal_data) is stored directly in this app, but customers' phone numbers will be in your Twilio message history and WhatsApp names and phone numbers are stored in your Stripe invoice history.
+This flow would therefore need a link to a privacy policy if used in a country where GDPR or similar laws apply.

 ## See Also

   - A similar flow based on SMS rather than WhatsApp [here](https://www.twilio.com/code-exchange/mobile-payment-sms-stripe)